M-J-P/aws-cloudops-storage/content/1.S3/Create_Bucket/_index.md

 1. Login to the AWS Console
 2. Select the `us-east-1` region
 3. Navigate to the S3 service
-4. Select `Buckets` from the left-hand menu
+4. Select `General purpose buckets` from the left-hand menu
 5. Select `Create Bucket`

 #### Please move on to the next sections to continue.